Alaska Department of Fish and Game

 • Ship Creek, from its mouth to the ADF&G marker near the Chugach Power plant dam, is open to fishing (except king salmon).

 • Sections of streams at the head of Turnagain arm are now closed to all fishing by regulation.
+These streams are wild silver salmon populations and the bag limits of only 2 per day.

 For more details see the Southcentral Regulation.